 - The reluctance offered by the un-saturated region is lesser than the reluctance of the air gap, at the start when the iron is not saturated the field current and the terminal voltage are in direct relation with each other.

-- When iron gets saturated, the reluctance offered by the iron becomes larger than the increment in the flux is not directly proportional to the field current, so the curve is not a straight line after some interval.
+- When iron gets saturated, the reluctance offered by the iron becomes larger and the increment in the flux is not directly proportional to the field current, so the curve is not a straight line after some interval.

 - The linear part of the open-circuit characteristics is known as the air gap line.